Top List

 A practical Wyoming base with healthcare, value, and room to breathe

 Casper is not trying to be a resort town, and that is part of the appeal.
 It brings strong healthcare access for the region, very workable home values, solid safety, mountain scenery, Wyoming's tax advantage, and enough older adults to feel like a real retirement base.
+It feels more like a regional service city than a polished vacation destination, so it is best for people who value practicality over postcard charm.

 - Population

-- 58,839
+- 58,771

 - Home Value